 Susan is the creator of Writer's Infusion.
 She holds a B.S. in Mechanical Engineering from Northeastern University and has more than 20 years of editing, curriculum development, technical training, and project management experience.
-At her current job, she is Managing Editor for an agency that provides training materials to the biotech industry.
+In the working world, she is a freelance medical editor and project manager in the pharmaceutical industry.

 Susan has been critiquing and editing for years and has a knack for pointing out problems with flow in a story.
 Reading, bike riding, and hanging out with her family are her favorite pastimes, but whenever she can, she sneaks away to work on her current manuscript or to meet with her team to film Writer’s Infusion episodes.
 She's currently querying her novel Linked to Terror, a thriller which explores the secrets of Kabbalah and the threat of terrorism.

-Her favorite books include The Fireman by Joe Hill, Atlas Shrugged by Ayn Rand, The Shadow of the Wind by Carlos Ruiz Zafon, and anything by Richard North Patterson and Lois Duncan.
+Her favorite books include Atlas Shrugged by Ayn Rand, The Shadow of the Wind by Carlos Ruiz Zafon, and anything by Leonard Rosen, Richard North Patterson, and Lois Duncan.

 Check out Susan's website at www.susanjzall.com.